stuart14/OKD-3.11/README.md

 How is this diffrent to Minishift?

 Minishift requires a supported type 2 hypervsior and can be "clunky".
-Minishift is more supported to reusable enviroments and takes care of the VM provsioning via the hypervisor
+Minishift is more supported to reusable enviroments and takes care of the VM provsioning via the hypervisor.
+Minishift actually uses the same binaries (OC command) under the hood to provsion the OpenShift platform as this script.

 How does the Ansible script work?